 Recommend preserving the wetland area behind Hudson Mall as permanent open space.

-7A - Plan for more than 8,000 units of residential housing (market rate and affordable), parks, retail shops and other commercial properties, as well as a boat landing and an extenstion of the Hudson-Bergen Light Rail at 95-acre Bayfront site.

-Construction to begin in 2022.
+of residential housing (market rate and affordable), parks, retail shops and other commercial properties, as well as a boat landing and an extenstion of the Hudson- Construction to begin in 2022.